What is Deep Packet Inspection and How it works?

 - Perform SSL session inspections

-- Ward off SSL sniffing
+- Ward off Secure Socket Layer sniffing

 It simply includes IDS (Intrusion Detection) functionality into your current firewall appliance so that everything is implemented on one device.
 However, many products on the market can be vulnerable to exploitations because of software defects.
 At Comodo, however, we are proud to say that our product withstands all exploits and attacks and can strengthen your network perimeter security instead of weaken it.
 Our product offers DPI technology to make it more effective against DDOS attacks, overflow attacks and more sophisticated intrusions.